Are you or a loved one in the process of filing for bankruptcy? Read these chapter 7 bankruptcy tips, then call our Georgia lawyers today.

 One of the questions that we always want to know is how a bankruptcy in Georgia is going to help our clients.
 In a Chapter 7 situation, a Chapter 7 liquidates or eliminates all unsecured debt such as credit cards, such as personal bills, such as medical bills, delinquent rent, things like that.
 Now, if you’re going to keep your car, or keep your house, or keep your apartment, of course, you have to keep the current payments made.
 It doesn’t discharge any debts that are current after the filing of a bankruptcy.

 Say, for instance, you were in an automobile wreck and you have a lot of medical bills.
 Those medical bills are now in collection.
 A Chapter 7 would discharge those medical bills many times.
-If you have any questions, please give our office a call.
-We’d be more than happy to help you.

 We can help get your life back on track.